 Important fact about North Korea: No proselytizing

-One of the most important facts to remember in North Korea is hat proselytism is one of the most serious offenses and we were repeatedly warned against this.
+One of the most important facts to remember in North Korea is that proselytism is one of the most serious offences and we were repeatedly warned against this.

 However, religious references are a form of speech in Spanish or English.
 Every time I sneezed, there was no “Bless you” from the guides.
 When I said it to them, I received silence back.
 I asked the guide what they said when someone sneezed, “Nothing, we say nothing”.

 Religion in North Korea has been replaced by a personality cult towards Kim Il Song, the Eternal President, and Marshall Kim Jong Un.
 The ideology closest to a religion is the Juche Idea.
 Created by the President and the basis for the North Korean calendar, which starts to count on the year of his birth, Juche literally means “subject” and the entire concept revolves around self-reliance and putting Men at the center of the universe.

 There were no churches or mosques, with the exception of an Orthodox church used by the “Russian embassy people,” as our guide pointed out.

 Surprisingly, Freedom of religion is a tenet of the Korean constitution, although the country is atheist, talk about a contradictory North Korean fact.

 Our guide pointed at the traditional religion, Ch’ondo, that rose in importance in the 19th century, as the religion Koreans follow, privately, and which does not necessarily have full political support.
 But the personality cult and reverence towards the Leaders has eliminated any historical values.

 Today, proselytism is a sure way to get you into prison and images of Religious groups trying to drop Christian pamphlets from balloons are an unreal example of what it’s like to spread the gospel in this part of the world.